oderwat/capollama/README.md

 - Optional prefix and suffix for captions
 - Automatic caption file generation with dry-run option
 - Configurable vision model selection
+- **Dual API support: Ollama and OpenAI-compatible endpoints**
+- Compatible with LM Studio and Ollama's OpenAI API
 - Skips hidden directories (starting with '.')
 - Skip existing captions by default with force option available

 ## Prerequisites

+**For Ollama API:**
 - [Ollama](https://ollama.ai/) installed and running as server
 - A vision-capable model pulled (like `llava` or `llama3.2-vision`)

+**For OpenAI-compatible APIs:**
+- A running OpenAI-compatible server such as:
+  - [LM Studio](https://lmstudio.ai/) with a vision model loaded
+  - Ollama with OpenAI API compatibility enabled
+  - OpenAI API or other compatible services

 ## Installation precompiled binary